 Reference susceptible strains of S. nonagrioides and O. nubilalis have been maintained under laboratory conditions to serve as control in this study.
-As a general rule, these populations are formed from individuals collected in non-Bt fields from Galicia (Northwest of Spain), where Bt maize has never been commercially grown, so corn borers have low or no selection pressure, making them a good option to be used as the reference strain.
-Formerly, Galician populations of S. nonagrioides had not shown differences in susceptibility to the Cry1Ab toxin with respect to those of other Spanish populations in bioassays carried out in 1998 (González-Núñez et al., 2000) and in 2011 (unpublished results).
+As a general rule, these populations are formed from individuals collected in non-Bt fields from Galicia (Northwest of Spain), where Bt maize has never been commercially grown.
+Thus, corn borers from this area have low or no selection pressure, making them a good option to be used as the reference strain.
+Furthermore, Galician populations of S. nonagrioides had not shown differences in susceptibility to the Cry1Ab protein with respect to those of other Spanish populations in bioassays carried out in 1998 (González-Núñez et al., 2000) and in 2011 (unpublished results).

-Populations maintained for many years in the laboratory typically suffer excessive inbreeding (Roush, 1986).
-To ensure that this does not influence bioassay results, new individuals are needed every few years.
-Two stocks of O. nubilalis and S. nonagrioides originated from field populations collected in Galicia in 2019 and 2020, respectively, have been used this season.
-The collection was carried out with the assistance of La Misión Biológica de Galicia (MBG, CSIC) staff, and they have been incorporated as reference populations after adaptation to the artificial diet and to laboratory conditions (Hoffmann & Ross, 2018).

-In the laboratory, a minimum of 300 adults are crossed every generation.
+Reference populations of S. nonagrioides and O. nubilalis for this season originated collecting field larvae in three locations of Pontevedra province (Galicia) in 2020 and 2015, respectively.
+The collections were carried out with the assistance of La Misión Biológica de Galicia (MBG, CSIC) staff.
+The field strain of O. nubilalis collected in 2015 has been maintained by the BTL GmbH Sagerheide laboratory (Germany) since then, and a part of it was sent to the CIB-CSIC laboratory (Spain) in 2022.
+Individuals from both strains were incorporated as reference populations after adaptation to the artificial diet and to laboratory conditions (Hoffmann and Ross, 2018).
+In the laboratory, a minimum of 300 adults of each species are crossed every generation.
 Neonate larvae are taken from all the oviposition cages formed with the adults of the previous generation, unless any of them have symptoms of any disease, in which case it is removed.
 In addition, the larvae are periodically checked for the presence of pathogens (namely Nosema sp.) by inspecting a number of them in slides under the microscope and by molecular methods (PCR).